ChinonsoIg/lendsqr-fe-test/README.md

-# Getting Started with Create React App
+# Lendsqr Frontend Assessment

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) using Typescript flag.\
+The styling is done with Sass.\
+It was built as an assessment for Lendsqr.

+## Getting Started

+To run the project, clone it by clicking on the clone button on your github dashboard.
+The URL is copied to your clipboard.
+Go to a desired folder in your local machine.
+Open your terminal on that folder.
+Paste the URL and run `git clone`.
+The project is automatically downloaded on your local machine.
+Navigate to the project folder by running on your terminal `cd lendsqr-fe-test`.
+Then, run `npm install` to install all the packages used for this project.
+After that, run `npm start`.
+The project should open a page automatically on your browser, otherwise, open your browser and go to [http://localhost:3000](http://localhost:3000), you should see the project live.\
+Alternatively, you can decide to download the project as a zip folder.
+Once downloaded, unzip the folder, and open your terminal on the folder.
+Run `npm install`, and finish up the process as narrated above.

 ## Available Scripts

-In the project directory, you can run:

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+It will automatically open your browser on [http://localhost:3000](http://localhost:3000).
+But if this does not happen, open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+Whenever changes are made on the code, the page will reload.\

 ### `npm run build`